Oregon Coast Trail Updates

 The Port of Tillamook Bay wants a consortioum of private nonprofits and public entities to raise $20 million to buy this rail line and develop it as part of the Rails-To-Trails program.
 By allowing hikers on the relatively safe, maintained lower 4.8 miles of the route (as described in the book), positive publicity has helped raise $2 million in donations to date.
 It makes sense for the POTB to ban adventurers from other, dangerous, remote portions of the rail line until they can be improved.
 But it does not make sense for the POTB to deny hikers the chance to see this relatively safe, maintained portion and get enthused about the entire project.

--- #14 Angora Peak -- At the 2.9-mile mark, when you have passed the cliff viewpoint by half a mile, you won't find an orange cairn.
+-- #13 Angora Peak -- Warning -- permits required!
+Angora Peak and Onion Peak, in the “Clatsop Alps”, are both part of a 3500-acre Rainforest Reserve recently purchased by the North Coast Land Conservancy.
+This nonprofit group plans to open public trailheads to the area, perhaps by 2025.
+In the meantime, however, the first mile of the hike to Angora Peak crosses Weyerhaeuser timberland where a spendy permit is now required ($125/family/year at recreation.weyerhaeuser.com)—and the limited supply is often sold out.
+Meanwhile, if you have a permit, you will discover that the NCLC is letting the clearcuts on their land regrow naturally.
+At the 2.9-mile mark, when you have passed the cliff viewpoint by half a mile, you won't find an orange cairn.
 Instead, just 150 feet before the grassy roadbed ends, blue ribbon now marks the deer trail up to the right.
 Of course the ribbon may also be gone when you get there, but the trail is now more obvious, although it has some small briar vines.
 After 0.2 mile you will reach the open, grassy saddle.
 Then turn left on an old roadbed.
-But be warned that, after just 30 feet, blue flagging now marks a rough, brushy 1-mile route to the left that contours around the hill to a different viewpoint saddle.
+But be warned that, after just 30 feet, blue flagging may mark a rough, brushy 1-mile route to the left that contours around the hill to a different viewpoint saddle.
 Ignore this detour and continue up the old roadbed to the right, climbing 0.1 mile to the 4-way junction.
 The dilapidated rock shelter is still to the left.
 To the right, the viewpoint is still there, but the board bench has collapsed.

--- #23 NEW TRAIL -- Connecting with the Banks-Vernonia Trail, the 22-mile Crown Zellerbach Trail opened to hikers, bikers, and equestrians in 2018.
-The route follows an old railroad grade from Knott Street in Vernonia (less than a mile from the terminus of the Banks-Vernonia Trail) over a 1200-foot pass and down through Scappoose to Dike Road at the Multnomah Landing on the Multnomah Channel of the Columbia River.
+-- #23 & #110 - NEW TRAIL -- Connecting with the Banks-Vernonia Trail, the 22-mile Crown Zellerbach Trail opened to hikers, bikers, and equestrians in 2018.
+The route follows an old railroad grade from Knott Street in Vernonia (less than a mile from the terminus of the Banks-Vernonia Trail) over a 1200-foot pass and down through Scappoose to Dike Road at Chapman Landing on the Multnomah Channel of the Columbia River.
 Parts of the new 22-mile trail parallel the paved Scappoose-Vernonia Road.
 Trailheads with parking are spaced at 3- to 5-mile intervals.
-An online map of the new route is scheduled to be posted in June 2019.

 -- #31 Whalen Island -- Just a mile southwest of Whalen Island, the new 357-acre Sitka Sedge State Natural Area was purchased by the state in 2014.
 Once threatened by development as a private golf course, the property includes a mile of ocean beach, dunes, coastal forest, the south sand spit at the mouth of Sand Lake, and a large estuary crossed by a dike.
 Drive the paved Sand Lake Road (aka Three Capes Loop) south of Whalen Island 1 mile or north of Pacific City 4 miles.
 A parking area and official trailhead opened in 2018, and 5 miles of trails are hikable.